kingston85/brightwood-hsms/README.md

 Without this setup, the app works fully using local storage and manual backup/restore — Google Drive is an optional convenience layer, not a requirement.

+### Backup reminders

+Whoever's browser this app runs in keeps track of the last time its data was actually backed up somewhere else — a Drive push or a downloaded `.json` file both count.
+Each time an admin signs in, the app checks that
+timestamp: if Drive is already connected and it's been more than 7 days, it quietly backs up to Drive on its own and lets you know with a toast; if it's been more than 7 days and Drive isn't connected, a dismissible amber banner appears at the top of the screen with one-click buttons to connect Drive or download a backup file.
+Dismissing the banner only clears it for that sign-in — it comes back next login until an actual backup happens.
+This is separate from the "auto-saves every 2 minutes while connected" behavior above, which only runs while Drive is already connected in that same browser tab; the reminder exists for the far more common case of a school that hasn't connected Drive at all, or whose admin only opens the app occasionally. **Settings → Google Drive Sync** always shows the exact last-backup time.

 ## Online Fee Payment